Skip to main content

 Execution modes for gmiNode:

 single_turnOne LLM call, no internal tool loop.
-Used in workflow()
+Default in workflow() for cost-bounded execution.

 WorkflowBuilder — Sequential Pipelines

 Use workflow() for deterministic pipelines where steps are known upfront.
-Cycles are rejected at compile time.
+Cycles are rejected at compile time — if you need them, use AgentGraph.

 Quick Start